AndreeaCreita/CinemaProjecto/README.md

 6. Data from forms will be validated, and exceptions will be handled.

-7.Log-in features will be used.
+7. Log-in features will be used.
 Optional aspects.

-8.Options for data pagination and sorting will be used.
+8. Options for data pagination and sorting will be used.

-9.Spring Security will be included with minimal JDBC authentication.
+9. Spring Security will be included with minimal JDBC authentication.